spotfiresoftware/spotfire-wrapper/README.md

 This is the home for the __Spotfire Wrapper Library__ and the __Spotfire Wrapper Package__.

-> ### Note:
+> ### Notes:
-> Library is published to a S3 AWS server, NPM package to a tibco private NPM repository (http://rcxxxxbld12.na.tibco.com:4873)
+> * Library can be found here: https://s3-us-west-2.amazonaws.com/cec-library/spotfire-wrapper.js
+> * NPM package can be found here: http://artifacts.tibco.com:8081/artifactory/api/npm/npm-general

 ## Spotfire Wrapper Library

-Spotfire Wrapper is a Javascript library that defines two new HTML elements to easily display a Spotfire dashboard in a standard HTML page:
+Spotfire Wrapper is a Javascript library that defines 2 new HTML elements to easily display a Spotfire dashboard in a standard HTML page:

  * `<spotfire-viewer>` to only display a Spotfire dashboard:
 ```html